kevchant/AzureDevOps-fabric-cicd-sample/README.md

-# AzDo-fabric-cicd-sample to operationalize fabric-cicd to work with Microsoft Fabric and YAML Pipelines in Azure DevOps
+# AzureDevOps-fabric-cicd-sample to operationalize fabric-cicd to work with Microsoft Fabric and YAML Pipelines in Azure DevOps

 Contains three different YAML files which can be used operationalize [fabric-cicd](https://github.com/microsoft/fabric-cicd) to work with Microsoft Fabric and YAML Pipelines in Azure DevOps.
 Based on a blog post I published that shows how to operationalize fabric-cicd to work with Microsoft Fabric and YAML Pipelines.